kelviy/LMKtorrent/README.md

 # OVERVIEW
 LEACHER
-1. UDP file list info from tracker
+1. File list information received via UDP from tracker
 2. Leacher gets a list potential active seeders from tracker (UDP)
 3. Leacher initiates a connection with multiple seeders.
 Effectively blocking other leachers from connecting to the seeder.
 Has a max parallel connection number setting
 4. Once all seeders or up till desired seeders (predetermined fixed amount) is connected: